 The Seventh Sin, Disrelish:

-Nothing to disrelish within the musical spectrum of Zivar, and his album Permeteg.
+Nothing to disrelish within the musical spectrum of Zivar and their album, Permeteg.
+Therefore, this concludes EZivar and their album, Permeteg review.